How to Setup Jenkins Master and Slave on Ubuntu

 Build on the 'slave02' agent node.

-Installation and configuration of Jenkins master/slave architecture and the distributed builds Jenkins has been completed successfully.
+Installation and configuration of Jenkins master/slave architecture and the distributed builds Jenkins have been completed successfully.